xcsp3team/ACE/README.md

 For some general information about the structure of the code of the solver ACE, see this [short guide](https://github.com/xcsp3team/ace/blob/main/shortGuide.pdf).

 ## Building a JAR

 1. clone the repository:
    `git clone https://github.com/xcsp3team/ace.git`
 1. change directory:
    `cd ace`
-1. run Gradle (of course, you need Gradle to be installed):
+1. run Gradle (of course, you need Gradle to be installed; version > v7.0):
    `gradle build -x test`
 1. test the JAR:
    `java -jar build/libs/ACE-YY-MM.jar`